Private music teacher

 Working hours

-Your working hours typically include after school, evenings and weekends, and may be irregular due to cancellations and rearrangements.
+Your working hours typically include after school, evenings and weekends.
+These working hours may be irregular due to cancellations and rearrangements.
 Some students may stop lessons during holidays, while others continue throughout the year.

-If you're working as a self-employed visiting music teacher, you'll typically work during school hours, although you may have some lessons before or after the school day.
+If you're working as a self-employed visiting music teacher in a school, you'll typically work during school hours, although you may also arrange some private lessons before or after the school day.

 Part-time work is common, and many private music teachers combine teaching with performing, directing, composing or other activities.